-USDA mortgages include a variety of home loan and mortgage programs that are sponsored by the United States Department of Agriculture.
+USDA mortgages include a variety of home loans and mortgage programs that are sponsored by the United States Department of Agriculture.
 While these programs are income-restricted and only available in certain areas, they make purchasing a home accessible because there’s generally no required down payment.

 Three USDA Mortgage and Home Loan Programs